-Each year more than 100 TONNES of rubbish is removed from the river and surrounding parklands, consisting mostly of bottles, plastics and illegally dumped items.
-This is the equivalent to 8 Sydney buses.
+Each year tonnes of rubbish is removed from the river and surrounding parklands, consisting mostly of bottles, plastics and illegally dumped items.

 Georges Riverkeeper’s Catchment Actions Program (CAP) coordinates and utilises Corrective Services NSW teams for litter removal.

 Litter has negative environmental impacts and reduces our ability to appreciate the river environment and aesthetics.

 Single use plastics such as plastic bottles and bags, polystyrene packaging and cigarette butts do not biodegrade instead they photodegrade and break up into smaller and smaller plastic pieces called microplastics.